-- 1. The Library Social Media Administrator is responsible for: - a.
-Overseeing the review, approval, creation, development, and management of existing and proposed public library social media accounts. - b.
-Developing and providing, in collaboration with the Human Resources Department and the Public Library social media committee, enterprise social media training and education. - c.
-Ensuring compliance with this policy and its procedures. - d.
-Working with the City Clerk's Office to ensure compliance with records retention laws. - e.
-Working with the City Attorney's Office to ensure compliance with social media terms of service, community guidelines, and other applicable laws and statutes to include retention of records for Freedom of Information Act purposes. - f.
-Having administrative control and access to all Public Library social media accounts. - 2.
-Account Managers are responsible for: - a.
-Following this policy and its procedures when managing library social media accounts.
+- 1. The Library Social Media Administrator is responsible for - a.
+Overseeing the review, approval, creation, development, and management of existing and proposed public library social media accounts - b.
+Developing and providing, in collaboration with the Human Resources Department and the library social media committee, enterprise social media training, and education - c.
+Ensuring compliance with this Policy and its procedures - Working with the City Clerk's Office to ensure compliance with records retention laws

+- e.
+Working with the City Attorney's Office to ensure compliance with social media terms of service, community guidelines, and other applicable laws and statutes to include retention of records for Freedom of Information Act (FOIA) purposes - f.
+Having administrative control and access to all library social media accounts

+2. Account Managers are responsible for
-b.
-Ensuring all library social media content is retained according to the library records retention schedules.

-c.
-Serving as a liaison to the library's social media administrator in the Communications Department.
+- Following this Policy and its procedures when managing library social media accounts - b.
+Ensuring all library social media content is retained according to the library records retention schedules - c.
+Serving as a liaison to the library's social media administrator in the Communications Department

-- 3. The City Attorney's Office is responsible for: - a.
-Advising the Communications Department of statutes, regulations and case law requiring modification to the policy or procedures. - b.
-Assisting with legal interpretation of the policy language. - c.
-Process any Freedom of Information Requests related to social media. - 4.
-The Communications Department are responsible for: - a.
-Ensuring account managers and staff adhere to this policy when establishing and managing library social media accounts. - b.
-Managing and monitoring its department's public library social media accounts. - c.
-Taking appropriate action on violations or complaints related to this policy and its procedures. - d.
+3. The City Attorney's Office is responsible for

+- a.
+Advising the Communications Department of statutes, regulations, and case law requiring modification to the Policy or procedures - b.
+Assisting with legal interpretation of the Policy language. - c.
+Process any FOIA requests related to social media.

+4. The Communications Department are responsible for

+- a.
+Ensuring account managers and staff adhere to this Policy when establishing and managing library social media accounts. - b.
+Managing and monitoring the library social media accounts. - c.
+Taking appropriate action on violations or complaints related to this Policy and its procedures. - d.
 Designating social media account managers and ensuring the Communications Department is aware of any changes.